"Evenin' Snarkypants," Tonks said as she swung into the booth at The Three Broomsticks.

 "Honestly, when have we ever been inclined to do what's wise, Snape?"

 She fought to breathe for a moment without panting too obviously when he finally broke the kiss.
 His lips skimmed across her jawline and then he kissed the hollow just below her ear.
 Tonks let her eyes close.
-She knew she'd have to end the love potion charade at some point, but, all things considered, she found herself disinclined to object to this treatment by her fiancé.
+She knew she'd have to end the love potion charade at some point, but, all things considered, she found herself disinclined to object to this treatment.

 "Mmm."
 Words, Tonks found, were proving a little difficult to come up with at that precise moment.

-"Look up at the sky and tell me what you see."
+"Look up and tell me what you see."

 Now why in the world would he..?
 Tonks opened her eyes and squinted.
 "Leaves.
 Branches.
 Some sky here and there..."